tommyvct/FigureHub_3350/README.md

 	**Notification**: Home page now contains the notification feature:
 	* Notifications for when over budget or almost over budget will be shown on the Home page.
-	* Notifications for when a credit card is due will be shown on the Home page.
+	* Notifications if a credit card is due it will be shown on the Home page.

 4. Regulations about **Card**: Card page allows various inputs: